MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Set the release channel search order preference (deprecated)

   >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+It's currently supported but will become obsolete in a future release.

   #### Supported versions: